suyashay/Amazon-clone/README.md

 - A **shop section** displaying product categories
 - A **footer section** with multiple informational panels

-This project focuses on **front-end structure, styling, and layout organization**, ideal for beginners exploring web design principles.

 ---

 ## 🧩 Technologies Used